A note on the multicolor size-Ramsey numbers of connected graphs: Introduction

-While the 2-color size-Ramsey number of trees has been studied extensively, much less is known about the $r$-color size-Ramsey number of trees (aside from the special cases of paths and stars).
-First note that for stars, it is trivial to see that $\hat{R}_r(K_{1,m})=r(m-1)+1$.
+While the 2-color size-Ramsey number of trees has been studied extensively (see \cite{FP}, \cite{HK}, \cite{Ke} in addition to the results mentioned above), much less is known about the $r$-color size-Ramsey number of trees (aside from the special cases of paths and stars).
+First note that for stars with $m$ edges, it is trivial to see that $\widehat{R}_r(K_{1,m})=r(m-1)+1$.